Entropy bounds and field equations: Bound to the entropy of an element of matter as variation of Clausius entropy of the hottest horizon going to swallow it

 where the equality is reached when $l = l^*$ and $l = \frac{2}{\kappa}$.

-The possibility to fulfill the condition $l = l^*$ is tied to the nature of the matter under consideration.
-For certain material media the equality can indeed in principle be reached; for example this happens for ultrarelativistic systems with $\mu =0$, e.g. a blackbody photon gas, when the size $l$ of the system is made very small, to the limit of compatibility, in view of quantum uncertainty, with the assigned values of thermodynamic potentials \cite{PesC}.
+The possibility of fulfilling the condition $l = l^*$ is tied to the nature of the matter under consideration.
+For certain material media the equality can indeed in principle be reached; for example this happens for ultrarelativistic systems with $\mu =0$, e.g. a blackbody photon gas, when the size $l$ of the system is made very small, up to the limit of compatibility, in view of quantum uncertainty, with the assigned values of thermodynamic potentials \cite{PesC}.
 In general media, even when this quantum limit is reached, $l$ is still much larger than $l^*$.
 For generic choices of the size of the element of matter, we will have $l \gg l^*$ even for photon gases.

-The condition $l = \frac{2}{\kappa}$ deals with the location of the horizon which swallows the element of matter.
-When $l = \frac{2}{\kappa}$ the horizon is just starting swallowing, that is the element of matter is just ahead of the horizon, at the limit of the beginning of the swallowing; and it is $l < \frac{2}{\kappa}$ otherwise, i.e. when there is still some path before swallowing begins.
-The eventuality $l > \frac{2}{\kappa}$ is not allowed, being it incompatible with the assumption that the system is entirely ahead of the horizon at start; a system with $l > \frac{2}{\kappa} = \frac{1}{\pi T_H}$, where $T_H$ is the temperature of the horizon going to swallow it, has necessarily a part of itself beyond the reach of the Rindler coordinates of the accelerating observer located where matter is and instantaneously at rest with respect to it who perceives that horizon, so that this part of the system results already eaten by the horizon.
+The condition $l = \frac{2}{\kappa}$ deals with the location of the horizon which absorbs the element of matter.
+When $l = \frac{2}{\kappa}$ the horizon just starts to absorb, that is the element of matter is just ahead of the horizon, at the limit of the beginning of the absorption; and it is $l < \frac{2}{\kappa}$ otherwise, i.e. when there is still some path before absorption begins.
+The eventuality $l > \frac{2}{\kappa}$ is not allowed, since it is incompatible with the assumption that the system is entirely ahead of the horizon at start; a system with $l > \frac{2}{\kappa} = \frac{1}{\pi T_H}$, where $T_H$ is the temperature of the horizon about to absorb it, has necessarily a part of itself beyond the reach of the Rindler coordinates of the accelerating observer located where matter is and instantaneously at rest with respect to it, whom perceives that horizon, so that this part of the system results already absorbed by the horizon.

-We have thus shown the following.\\ {\it Proposition.} Given an element of matter of size $l$ and energy-momentum tensor $T_{ab}$, its entropy $dS$ is bounded from above by the quantity $\frac{dE}{T_H}$, given by (\ref{bound}), of a Rindler horizon at temperature $T_H = \frac{1}{\pi l}$ as perceived by an accelerating observer sitting instantaneously where matter is, being $k^a$ the tangent vector to the generators of the horizon, i.e. by the variation of Clausius entropy of a Rindler horizon at the perceived temperature $T_H = \frac{1}{\pi l}$, which engulfs the element of matter.
+We have thus shown the following.\\ {\it Proposition.} Given an element of matter of size $l$ and energy-momentum tensor $T_{ab}$, its entropy $dS$ is bounded from above by the quantity $\frac{dE}{T_H}$, given by (\ref{bound}), of a Rindler horizon at temperature $T_H = \frac{1}{\pi l}$ as perceived by an accelerating observer sitting instantaneously where matter is, with $k^a$ the tangent vector to the generators of the horizon, i.e. by the variation of Clausius entropy of a Rindler horizon at the perceived temperature $T_H = \frac{1}{\pi l}$, which engulfs the element of matter.